AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/explanation-config-files.md

 IncludeOptional /etc/httpd/conf.d/enabled_vhosts/*.vhost
 ```

-In each of our .vhost files you'll note the dispatcher module gets initialized as a default file handler for a directory.
+In each of our .vhost files you'll note the Dispatcher module gets initialized as a default file handler for a directory.
 Here is an example .vhost file to show the syntax:

 ```
 <VirtualHost *:80>